Fields

 });

-In the API response, blocks include a _block field:
+In the API response, the value includes a _type discriminator:

 array